rtts/django-simplecms/README.md

       {{section.content}}
     </section>

-Everytime a section needs to be rendered, your section view will be called by SimpleCMS and return a response which will get inserted into the final rendered page.
+Everytime a section needs to be rendered, SimpleCMS will call the appropriate section view and insert the rendered result into the final rendered page.

 ## The "Edit" Interface